Taylor and Clift: Photos From the Set of ‘A Place in the Sun’

 More on LifeView Again

-Their unique bond — so evident in these pictures made on the Paramount lot during filming of A Place in the Sun, and never published in LIFE magazine — was occasionally deepened even further by disasters visited upon them both through the years.
-For example, in 1956 Taylor probably saved Clift’s life when, after he crashed his car leaving a party at her home, she raced to the wreck and literally pulled broken teeth — on which he had begun to choke — from his shattered mouth.
+Their unique bond—so evident in these pictures made on the Paramount lot during filming of A Place in the Sun, and never published in LIFE—was occasionally deepened even further by disasters visited upon them both through the years.
+For example, in 1956 Taylor likely saved Clift’s life when, after he crashed his car leaving a party at her home, she raced to the wreck and literally pulled broken teeth—on which he had begun to choke—from his shattered mouth.